verbb/formie/docs/integrations/elements.md

 # Elements
-Elements are one of the provided integrations with Formie, and are used to populate and create elements when a submission is made.
+Element integrations are one of the provided integrations with Formie, and are used to populate and create elements when a submission is made.
 For instance, you might want to create an Entry element when someone submits a form.

 Elements have settings at the plugin level, as well as per-form, allowing you to customise their behaviour for particular forms, or globally for all forms.